ndrabbe/31257-Tut14-Group2/Business Report.md

 Relationship managers working in ‘major travel company’  | To sell holiday packages to customers | It is difficult to find the best holiday package because there is such a wide variety of holiday packages at offered by the travel company
 Relationship managers working in ‘major travel company’  | To receive calls about destinations where they have relevant knowledge | They are receiving calls about destination they are not knowledgeable in.
 Having relevant knowledge about the destination will improve the likelihood of a sale.

+### How Might We Statements

+From the POV statements we were able to extract the following ‘How Might We’ (HMW) statements:

+- How might we help customers understand the different holiday packages on offer?
+- How might we make customers understand the culture of their destination?
+- How might we decrease the amount of time a customer is waiting to speak to a RM?
+- How might we improve the amount of holiday packages sold per RM?
+- How might we make it easier for RM to select the best holiday package?
+- How might we make sure that a customer is speaking to a RM with the relevant knowledge for their destination?